ispysoftware/agent-install-scripts/README.md

-# Scripted installs for Agent DVR on macOS, Linux and Raspberry Pi
+# Scripted installs for Agent DVR on OSX, Linux and Raspberry Pi
 Setup scripts for Agent DVR on macOS/ Linux
 For Windows download the installer from the website For Docker see the download page below